Princess Dorothea of Courland: Reception

-“(..)
-With large dark blue eyes, very beautiful, so burning that they appeared black to some people.
+"ith large dark blue eyes, very beautiful, so burning that they appeared black to some people.
 There was in her something bold, wild, dauntless and burning one which held the gaze".
-(Casimir Ensconce, "Talleyrand amoureux", edition France-Empire, 1975).

 The opinions she inspired are various; those of men, admiring her beauty and intelligence, praise her, but those of women, jealous of her position and wealth, are more venomous.
 It is strange that she had no close female friends but instead was a solitary figure, despite keeping up a wide correspondence with many personalities of her era.
 She was a true European, in an era where that word was unknown.
 Born between two cultures, speaking three languages, in contact with all the political personalities of Europe, she could have been, in another era, thanks to her intelligence, a scholar or politician.
 But in that era, only men had a career, and so she was unable to realize her numerous talents.
 As Guizot said of her: "une personne rare et grande".
 Greville noted in his diary on 20 September 1831 that Talleyrand described her as “the cleverest man or woman he ever knew”.

 The duchess of Dino also has a descendant in Touraine, a "calm and human region, of a pure, very poetic beauty", in the person of Béatrice de Andia, one of her great-great-great granddaughters, president of the association of the "Friends of Château d'Azay-le-Rideau", owner of Château de La Chatonnière.